cannawen/dota-gsi-discord-bot/README.md

 ### Node and Typescript
 When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `dist` directory
 ### Logging
-winston containers weren't working, so just import your loggers from `log.ts` and feel free to create new loggers
+- winston containers weren't working, so just import your loggers from `log.ts` and feel free to create new loggers
+- Loggers use environment variables to determine log levels (it default to `info` if env variable is not set)
+- For example, use `BROKER_LOG_LEVEL=debug npm run start` to see debug-level broker logs
 ### What is happening
 - In general, there are three main sections of the app
   - GSI that takes data form Valve's Game State integration and parses it to a form we can use (Time, Items)